Degrees of Freedom

 source

 Create a cache object with pre-allocated memory for the nodes, coordinates, and dofs of a cell suitable for looping over faces in a grid.
-The cache is updated for a new face by calling reinit!(cache, fi::FaceIndex).
+The cache is updated for a new face by calling reinit!(cache, fi::FacetIndex).

-Methods with fc::FaceCache
+Methods with fc::FacetCache

-• cellid(fc): get the current cellid (faceindex(fc)[1])
+• cellid(fc): get the current cellid

 • getnodes(fc): get the global node ids of the cell